 Enrichment and Work Experience

-There is the opportunity to complete a one-week work placement in the Summer term.
+There is an expectation to complete a one-week work placement in the Summer term.
 As part of enrichment, you will have the opportunity to attend theatre trips, journalism workshops and university trips.
 You will also be able to attend day placements at schools.

 Books will be provided by the department, although some coursework texts may be purchased by students.

 This course links well with English Literature, Media Studies, Film Studies, History, Spanish, and Drama & Theatre Studies.

 Future Career Opportunities